volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 ---
-title: Getting started with JavaScript
+title: Getting Started With JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
 It runs both, on the client and server-side.